satyajitlion/GravLensing/research-log/Research Log 09-22-2025.md

 ### What I was able to accomplish

 I created a GitHub repository containing the research from May and uploaded all my prior work to GitHub.
 I then worked toward creating the python files named ```constants.py``` and ```generateMockLens.py```.
 The former contained the constants from the original Jupyter notebook file while the latter contained the function used to generate the mock lenses given the constants, which I copy pasted from the original notebook into the python scripts individually.
 Running the code, I then checked to see if the script ran fine and if there were any errors in mock lens generation.
+I then tested for the amount of time it took to run the script and tried to streamline the code to minimize the time it took to run.
+Following this, I worked towards

 ### Results